Born December 5th (8:06pm) in Beth Israel Hospital (NYC). Dr. Ben Segal

 cornet in Senior Band under Ben Lindeman.
 After a deadly semester in Orchestra

-5 he becomes co-principal trumpet in Senior Orchestra under Alexander Richter
+5 he becomes co-principal trumpet (with Sol Motola) in Senior Orchestra under Alexander Richter

 and Isidore Russ.
 Studies conducting.
 Takes composition lessons from Morris

 "Mark" Lawner.
 Develops a great interest in art, especially the lines